Symphony No. 7 (Beethoven): III. Presto – Assai meno presto - Trio

 The third movement is a scherzo in F major and trio in D major.
 Here, the trio (based on an Austrian pilgrims' hymn) is played twice rather than once.
-This expansion of the usual A–B–A structure of ternary form into A–B–A–B–A was quite common in other works of Beethoven of this period, such as his Fourth Symphony, Pastoral Symphony, 8th Symphony, and String Quartet Op.
+This expansion of the usual A–B–A structure of ternary form into A–B–A–B–A was quite common in other works of Beethoven of this period, such as his Fourth Symphony, Pastoral Symphony, and String Quartet Op.
 59 No. 2.

 A typical performance of this movement lasts approximately 7–9 minutes.